simofel/comp423-course-notes/docs/tutorials/go-setup.md

 ./main
 ```

-This command is similar to the gcc command that we learned in 211 but the difference is that The build command automates the entire build process (compiling, linking, and more), while gcc specifically compiles and links source code into executables or libraries.
+This command is similar to the gcc command that we learned in 211 but the difference is that the build command automates the entire build process (compiling, linking, and more), while gcc specifically compiles and links source code into executables or libraries.